HWA Tutorial On AMD GPU

 Debian And Ubuntu Linux

-Besides that you only need to install the OpenCL runtime (optional for Vega+ in Jellyfin 10.9+) and configure the the permission of the jellyfin
+Besides that you only need to configure the permission of the jellyfin

 user.